SharePoint/sp-dev-docs/docs/sp-add-ins/create-a-cloud-business-add-in-that-uses-the-sap-gateway.md

 	<add key="ClientSecret" value="LypZu2yVajlHfPLRn5J2hBrwCk5aBOHxE4PtKCjIQkk="/>
     ```

-5. Replace the values of ClientID and ClientSecret at "Hosted add-in configuration" in ContosoMotorsCarInventoryWeb/TokenHelper.cs with above values.
+5. Replace the values of ClientID and ClientSecret at "Hosted add-in configuration" in ContosoMotorsCarInventoryWeb/TokenHelper.cs with the values in Step 4.
 The code should resemble the following:

     ```C#